Benin Football Federation

 The Benin Football Federation (Fédération Béninoise de Football, FEBEFOOT, FBF) is the governing body of association football in Benin.
-It was founded in 1960, affiliated to CAF in 1963 and to FIFA in 1964.
-It organizes the national football leagues, including the Benin Premier League, and the national team.
+It was founded in 1960, affiliated to CAF in 1962 and to FIFA in 1964.
+It organizes the national football leagues, including the Benin Premier League and overlooks national teams, most notably the national team.

 2010 Africa Cup of Nations fallout

 The FBF sacked the entire playing and coaching staff following the Benin national football teams exit from the 2010 Africa Cup of Nations, citing indiscipline and a lack of patriotism.

 The Benin player Razak Omotoyossi said that the FBF had tried to 'tarnish' the image of the national team "We are not indisciplined players and they just want to tarnish our image...The truth is the players were fighting for their rights."

 Omotoyossi acknowledged that there had been disputes between the players and the FBF but said the squad wanted things to be done properly.
 Omotoyossi said players had not been receiving their jerseys in time, and with wrong numbers, and that payments of allowances and bonuses to the players were also delayed.